windingwind/zotero-pdf-translate/README.md

 - Translate item abstract with right-click menu(v0.8.0).
 Thanks @iShareStuff
 - Standalone translation window available(v0.7.0).
 View & compare translations from multiply engines in one window!
   ![](imgs/standalone.png)
-- Dictionary for single word translation(v0.7.1). _Only for en2zh now_
+- Dictionary for single word translation(v0.7.1). _Only for en2zh and en2en now_

 ### Q&A